Find Affordable College Courses

 New York, NY

-New York University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a doctor’s degree.
-It came in at #7 on the list.
-Located in the city of New York, NYU is a private not-for-profit school with a very large student population.
+New York University came in at #7 in this year’s edition of the Most Popular Communication & Journalism Doctor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the large city of New York, NYU is a private not-for-profit college with a very large student population.

 Of the 4 students majoring in communication and journalism at NYU, 25% are male and 75% are female.